-ACPHS offers PGY2 residency training programs in the areas of ambulatory care, cardiology, and endocrinology.
+ACPHS offers PGY2 residency training programs in the areas of ambulatory care, cardiology, endocrinology, and primary care.
 Graduates of our PGY2 residencies currently hold clinical pharmacist and pharmacy practice faculty positions at institutions around the country.

 Residents in each of these programs are also eligible to complete the ACPHS Teaching and Learning Certificate program.
 The program was developed by the College for residents seeking additional skills and experiences to help launch careers in academia.

 Ambulatory Care Residency